stm32-rs/stm32f3xx-hal/testsuite/README.md

 This will execute all tests sequentially on the target device.

+The result _always_ shows a backtrace, even in the case of success.
+Exit code of 0 means that the run was successful.

+### Using a different board

 To run the tests on a different target than the STM32F3Discovery's `stm32f303xc`, specify a target as a feature: